The 113 Best Wine Blogs That You Can’t Miss

 This blog, run by Marilena Barbera, has an interesting and professional conglomeration of wine-related topics, including a page of videos, travel notes, and photo albums.

-This blog seeks to inform people of the wines of the Balkan region, which is ranked #5 in the world of most wine-producing regions.
+This blog seeks to inform people about the wines of the Balkan region, which is ranked #5 in the world of most wine-producing regions.

 It is interesting to have a website which focuses primarily on this location and on European wines, as it allows them to go into more detail than they could if they were covering North American wines as well.